Jon Matlack

 Jonathan Trumpbour Matlack (born January 19, 1950) is an American former professional baseball player and coach.
 He played in Major League Baseball as a left-handed pitcher from through for the New York Mets and the Texas Rangers.

 The three-time All-Star was named the National League Rookie of the Year and was a member of the National League pennant-winning New York Mets team.
-Matlack led the National League in shutouts in 1974 and 1975 and, ranks in the top 10 among Mets pitchers in wins, complete games, ERA, strikeouts, shutouts and innings pitched.
+Matlack led the National League in shutouts in 1974 and 1976.
+He ranks in the top 10 among Mets pitchers in wins, complete games, ERA, strikeouts, shutouts and innings pitched.
 In 2020, Matlack was inducted into the New York Mets Hall of Fame.

 Early life

 Matlack was born in West Chester, Pennsylvania.
 He was 17 years old when the Mets drafted him as the fourth overall pick in the 1967 Major League Baseball draft out of Henderson High School in the West Chester Area School District of Pennsylvania.
 His baseball career was delayed by his American Legion Baseball team's tournament.
 Once he was able to begin his professional baseball career, he was a disappointing 0–1 with a 14.40 earned run average for the Williamsport Mets, but improved to 3–2 with an even 2.00 earned run average later in the season for the Florida Instructional League Mets.